 I knew a little about Snowdonia before we booked a long weekend there at the end of February half term.
 I’d heard tales of its beauty, its ancient rocks, extinct volcanoes rising out of the sea and the rare wildlife that lives in its secret valleys.
-I’d listened to stories of the people that live there, holders of the key to this mountainous land and unwavering in their duty to protect one of Britain’s most spectacular national parks, but I’m not sure I was quite prepared for the rugged, rural, breath-taking beauty of this area in uncharacteristically warm February weather – it totally blew us away!
-We explored from our base, Y Felin, a gorgeous, remote mill in Snowdonia, which can be found on the HomeAway website and lived out our wildest country living dreams.
-If you’re looking for a rural weekend break in Snowdonia, you will not be disappointed here!
+I’d listened to stories of the people that live there, holders of the key to this mountainous land and unwavering in their duty to protect one of Britain’s most spectacular national parks.
+But I’m not sure I was quite prepared for the rugged, breath-taking beauty of this area in uncharacteristically warm February weather – it totally blew us away!
+Exploring from our cosy Snowdonia lodge, Y Felin, a gorgeous, remote mill in rural Wales, we lived out our wildest country living dreams.
+If you’re looking for a short break to Snowdonia, you will not be disappointed here!

 *Disclaimer: This article contains some affiliate links, any purchases you make are unaffected but I may receive a small commission at no extra cost to you to help me keep this blog running – thanks.

 If you can, drive in daylight to Y Felin, because the journey to this Snowdonia lodge is one hell of a photogenic road trip.
 We drove from Bristol, and I was blown away by how soon we hit rolling hills and open countryside on the other side of the Severn Bridge.

 Those magnificent hills half silhouetted in darkness, half glowing orange in the afternoon sun, loomed alongside our car all the way to our destination in the southern part of Snowdonia National Park, finishing with a final fifteen minute flourish of wow factor alongside Tal-y-llyn lake.